aziz-serin/Maze/README.md

 # How do I compile/run my code

-For convenience we've supplied some execution scripts that will compile/run code with the `--add-modules` flag set (for Java FX).
+For convenience I've supplied some execution scripts that will compile/run code with the `--add-modules` flag set (for Java FX).
 Use `javac.sh` to compile on Linux and Mac OS, or `javac.bat` to compile on Windows.
 Likewise, use `java.sh` to run on Linux and Mac OS, or `java.bat` to run on Windows.
 E.g.

 ```
 $ cd comp16412-coursework-1_username